The Best Pocket & Folding Knives (Ultimate Guide)

 We start right off with the folding knife we consider to be the cream of the crop.
 The Benchmade Crooked River 15080 is the benchmark by which all other folding pocket knives should be judged by our estimation.
 The Crooked River exceeds even Benchmade’s typical lofty quality and design standards and sets itself apart from the crowd.
 While the Crooked River 15080 is not cheap it will likely provide you with a lifetime of trouble free use due to the generally outstanding quality of the materials in play and the thoughtful way in which they’re deployed.

 The 15080 has a long, slender clip-point style blade which exudes both aesthetic beauty and immense practicality.
-The blade is harvested from a 3.15mm thick piece of high-quality s30v stainless and features a beautiful high, flat grind and the company’s signature duo-toned satin finish.
+The blade is harvested from a 3.15mm thick piece of high-quality s30v stainless and features a beautiful high, flat grind, and the company’s signature duo-toned satin finish.
 With the 15080 you have the perfect tool for cutting, piercing and skinning.
 What more do you want from a blade?
 The Crooked River 15080 doesn’t re-invent folding pocket knife design.
 What it does do is perfect it.
 The generous curved handle is an ergonomic joy to behold and hold and the shape works off the curve of the blade to provide you both maximum leverage and maximum comfort.
 The overall look of the knife is extremely easy on the eye the way any precision instrument should be.
 And make no mistake this is a precision instrument.
 Not just a knife for cutting stuff.
 From the chamfered lanyard hole to the orange pivot collar and aluminum bolsters, you’ll be struck by the subtle beauty of the Crooked River the minute you lay eyes on it and sold the minute you hold it in your hand.
-There may be another knife out there that can lay claim to being as good or as attractive as the Crooked River, but in our opinion there aren’t any that can claim to being a better knife.
+There may be another knife out there that can lay claim to being as good or as attractive as the Crooked River, but in our opinion, there aren’t any that can claim to be a better knife.

 Case is not new to the knife business.
 The company has been around for nearly 130 years since the brothers William, Jean, John and Andrew began making their own knives and selling them to pioneers heading west along one of upstate New York’s wagon trails.
 The company was officially chartered at the beginning of the 20th century and has been creating high quality cutlery ever since.
 While the company was sold in recent years to Zippo Manufacturing (they of the Zippo lighter) their commitment to quality is undimmed and their pocket knives continue to impress, like this Case Small Red Bone Lockback Pocket Knife.